Maya architecture: Chiapas Highlands

-Pyramidal buildings of different levels in a quadrangular shape with stairs flanked by alfardas and altars built on natural elevations, also characterized by the use of stonemasonry walls in the buildings.
+Pyramid shaped buildings of different levels in a quadrangular shape with stairs flanked by alfardas and altars built on natural elevations, also characterized by the use of stonemasonry walls in the buildings.
 Example: Chinkultic, Tenam Puente.

 Gulf Coast

 The constructions in this style are made from dirt and clay with stucco-covered bricks due to the natural features of the region, the buildings are mainly stepped pyramids with front stairs, sloping walls and platforms decorated with sculptures and masks alluding to mythological events, aquatic animals and rulers.
 The funerary enclosures are formed by pyramidal bases.
 Example: Comalcalco.

 Pacific Coast

 Small platforms and low-rise flat pyramidal bases with features influenced by major sites of central Mexico, characterized by the simplicity of the constructions as well as the lack of decoration and very low detail in the structures.
 Considered the simplest architectural style it developed in the middle and late Postclassic period.
 Example: Iximche, Mixco Viejo, Gumarcaj.